milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 I hope it's clear how this grammar can be used to build our two commands, even though it probably can not hold up to any standards of formal correctness.
 Our enum type should be defineable like `metric add "colors" enum ["red", "green", "blue"]`, that's what the weird pseudo-regex for `<type>` is supposed to encode.

-Of course I also tried to design this little grammar in a way such that it could be extended in the future.
+Of course I also tried to design this little grammar in a way such that it could easily be extended in the future.

-In Haskell, the AST we want to parse into is again really straight forward and follows directly from the grammar above:
+In Haskell, the AST we want to parse into, follows directly from the grammar above:
 ``` Haskell
 data Val = VStr String | VInt Int | VBool Bool
 data Type = TInt | TBool | TEnum [String]